KemalAkin/kemalakin.github.io/_teaching/Forensic-Physics.md

 location: "Istanbul, Turkey"
 ---

-The usual freshman course series Physics 101 and 102 are modified to provide more intuition by focusing applications on forensic sciences.
+Freshman course series Physics 101 and 102 are modified to provide more intuition by focusing applications on forensic sciences.

 As the teaching assistant of the course, I conducted the whole laboratory sessions and a part of the theory classes.
 I was also responsible for preparing exam/homework questions and grading.
 Due to COVID-19 pandemics, the course was given online.
 In order to provide specific applications to forensic sciences, I created my own applications/simulations with Python & Excel.